-The unique part of the Alexander Technique is that you don’t have to stop doing what you are doing in order to practice it.
-When you have learned the basic principles you can put them into practice while riding your bike, working at the computer or playing your instrument.
-It is not only very efficient but also very calming; you get a lovely sense of being while you’re doing the things you need to do anyway.
+The unique thing about the Alexander Technique is that you don’t have to stop what you’re doing in order to practice it.
+When you’ve learned the basic principles you can put them into practice while riding your bike, working at the computer or playing your instrument.
+It’s not only very efficient but it’s also very calming; you get a lovely sense of being while you’re doing the things you need to do anyway.

 How does it work?
 Read more>